-1 Introduction
+1. Introduction

-One of the biggest challenges in the twenty-first century is to replace fossil fuels with renewable and more environmentally friendly energy sources while supplying the ever-increasing energy demand.
-The development of lowcost and efficient solar cells with emerging technologies is the long-term solution to this energy crisis [1, 2].
-Due to the lower production costs and the relatively high power conversion efficiency (PCE), dye-sensitized solar cells (DSSCs) have received greater attention from researchers during the last decade [3-5].
-DSSCs have attained a maximum power conversion efficiency of 15.0% liquid electrolytes under ambient conditions [4].
+One of the biggest challenges in the 21st century is to replace fossil fuels with renewable and more environmentally friendly energy sources while supplying the ever-increasing energy demand.
+The development of low-cost and efficient solar cells with emerging technologies is the long-term solution to this energy crisis [^{1,2,3}].
+Due to the lower production costs and the relatively high-power conversion efficiency (PCE), dye-sensitized solar cells (DSSCs) have received greater attention from researchers during the last decade [^{4,5,6}].
+DSSCs have attained a maximum power conversion efficiency of 15.0% liquid electrolytes under ambient conditions [7].

 The photoanode in a DSSC plays a key role in absorbing light energy and producing current and voltage through photoexcitation.
 The photoanode consists of a transparent conductive oxide (TCO) layer coated on a glass substrate.
 On top of this layer lies the mesoporous nanocrystalline wide-bandgap semiconducting material (TiO2).
-Figure 1 depicts the structure and working mechanism of a dyesensitized solar cell.
 The power conversion efficiency of a DSSC is basically governed by the properties of the photoanode.
-A high-performing photoanode should have a large specific surface area for more dye adsorption, faster electron transport, high resistance to photo-corrosion, high electrical conductivity, and excellent interfacial contact between the dye molecules and the electrolyte [6, 7].
-By integrating highly conductive carbon nanostructures, such as graphene, graphene oxide, carbon nanotubes, and fullerene into TiO_2 photoelectrode, DSSC performance can be enhanced due to the improved charge transport properties of the TiO_2 composite electrode.
-Among these carbon materials, graphene stands out due to its remarkable properties, such as excellent optical transmittance, tunable bandgap, high specific surface area, and high mechanical strength.
-Further, with the addition of graphene or graphene quantum dots, the PCE of DSSCs can be improved through up-conversion and down-conversion [8-10], broadening the spectral absorption of the photoelectrode [11], and improving electron mobility.
+A high-performing photoanode should have a large specific surface area for more dye adsorption, faster electron transport, high resistance to photo-corrosion, high electrical conductivity, and excellent interfacial contact between the dye molecules and the electrolyte [8, 9].
+By integrating highly conductive carbon nanostructures such as graphene, graphene oxide, carbon nanotubes and fullerene into TiO_2 photoelectrode, DSSC performance can be enhanced due to the improved charge transport properties TiO_2 composite electrode.
+Among these carbon materials, graphene stands out due to its remarkable properties such as excellent optical transmittance, tunable bandgap, high specific surface area, and high mechanical strength.
+Further, with the addition of graphene or graphene quantum dots, the PCE of DSSCs can be improved through up-conversion and down-conversion [10,11,12], broadening the spectral absorption of the photoelectrode [13] and improving electron mobility.